ruby-cube/rue/README.md

 ## Jiufen

-A complex codebase, with its myriad paths of connection, is perhaps like wandering the labyrinthine lantern-lined walkways and underground tunnels of [Jiufen](https://www.nationalgeographic.com/travel/article/exploring-the-magic-of-taiwans-spirited-away-city).
-Confusing and chaotic, astonishing and magical, yet built on solid logic.
+Perusing a complex codebase, with its myriad paths of connection, is perhaps like wandering the labyrinthine lantern-lined walkways and underground tunnels of [Jiufen](https://www.nationalgeographic.com/travel/article/exploring-the-magic-of-taiwans-spirited-away-city).
+What you find is confusing and chaotic, astonishing and magical, yet built on solid logic.

 <br/>
 <br/>